-Although you do not need a special outboard motor for saltwater, all motors will need special care when salt is in play.
+Although you do not need a special outboard motor for saltwater boating, all motors will need special care when salt is in play.

-Roughly 15 minutes a day will need to be budgeted or set aside for outboard motor maintenance when taking your craft out on saltwater, which can be a major and potentially unexpected commitment from someone with only freshwater boating experience.
+Roughly 15 minutes a day will need to be budgeted or set aside for outboard motor maintenance when taking your craft out in the ocean, which can be a major and potentially unexpected commitment from someone with only freshwater boating experience.

 Can Any Outboard Motor Be Used in Saltwater?

 In 2020, all outboard motors will function equally well in freshwater or saltwater.
 Therefore, any outboard motor can be used in saltwater.

 Saltwater is detrimental for your outboard motor not in its ability to decrease motor performance, but in its insidious capacities for causing metal components to rust and deteriorate at an accelerated rate.